sfulay/agora/README.md

 ### Step 3: Add Audio Files

-Audio files are essential for the Habermas Game to work.
+Audio files are essential for Agora to work.
 Here's how to upload and connect them:

 **Step 3.1: Upload Audio to S3**